Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Chapter VII

-STATE GOVERNANCE OF ARTIFICIAL INTELLIGENCE
+STATE MANAGEMENT OF ARTIFICIAL INTELLIGENCE

-d) Managing and supervising AI activities;
+d/ Managing and supervising artificial intelligence activities;

 Article 32.
 International cooperation